vthinsel/GT7Proxy/README.md

     GT7Proxy.py [-h] --ps_ip PS_IP [--xsim_ip XSIM_IP] [--xsim_port XSIM_PORT] [--logpackets LOGPACKETS] [--csvoutput CSVOUTPUT] [--silent SILENT]

     options:
     -h, --help              show this help message and exit --ps_ip PS_IP           Playstation 4/5 IP address.
 Accepts IP or FQDN provided it resolves to something.
     --xsim_ip XSIM_IP       IP of the computer where XSim is running.
 Default is 127.0.0.1 --xsim_port XSIM_PORT
                             Port where the XSim plugin is expecting to receive telemetry.
 Default is 33800 --logpackets LOGPACKETS
                             Optionnaly log packets for future playback using https://github.com/vthinsel/Python_UDP_Receiver/UDPSend_timed.py .Default is False
     --csvoutput CSVOUTPUT
                             Optionnaly output data to csv for analysis.
 Default is False --silent SILENT         limit console output to most usefull data for dashboard.
-Default is False
+Default is False --xsimoutput XSIMOUTPUT
+                            Do not send outout to Xsim

 The logpackets will generate two files called GT7packets.cap and GT7packets.raw.cap